 There is a notable difference between the temperature of the northern and southern regions, especially in winters.
-For example, if Milan experiences snow and temperature there falls by -2 ° C, then in Rome temperature might be +12°C and in Palermo it would be +18°C. Summers are moderately the same everywhere throughout Italy.
+For example, if Milan experiences snow and the temperature there falls by -2 ° C, then in Rome temperature might be +12°C and in Palermo, it would be +18°C. Summers are moderately the same everywhere throughout Italy.

-January is the coldest month and the 29 th , 30th, 31st of January are the coldest days.
-Thus, in the native language they are called "giornate Della merla" which means “days of the black bird".
-February is equally cold and freezing and Italians call it "corto e maledetto” which means “short and accursed”.
+January is the coldest month and the 29th, 30th, and 31st of January are the coldest days.
+Thus, in the native language, they are called “Giornata Della Merla” which means “days of the blackbird”.
+February is equally cold and freezing and Italians call it “Corto e maledetto” which means “short and accursed”.

 March is the month of unpredictable weather.
 Italians call it “Marzo è pazzarello” which means “March is crazy”.
-The weather is quite chilly, windy and rainy.
+The weather is quite chilly, windy, and rainy.
 The days get longer and spring creeps in from the 21 st of March.
-April with a warm climate is the month of tourist in Italy.
+April with a warm climate is the month for tourists in Italy.
 Italians call it “Natale con i tuoi, Pasqua con chi vuoi” which means “Christmas with the family”.

 July and August are extremely hot.
 September is the finest time to visit Italy.
-The temperature starts falling and the weather becomes dry marking the beginning of autumn from September 23.
+The temperature starts falling and the weather becomes dry marking the beginning of autumn on September 23.